Nature-based learning at Wilder Doddington

 Our school trips help to build confidence, skills and understanding of the natural world and are tailored to meet your requirements.

-All activities are adapted to fit with the age and abilities of the group as well as the school’s own area of study.
-We will focus our learning to meet your curriculum needs.
-The students learning will be complemented with creative activities to support and provide a varied learning experience.
+All sessions are adapted to fit with the age and abilities of the group as well as linking to the school’s own area of study and the curriculum.

 When to visit

 We welcome schools at any time of the year.
-Our Education Officer will work with you to design your day, we are happy to advise on the optimal time to ensure that you get the most from your visit.
+Some programmes are only seasonally available.
+Our learning team will work with you to design your day, and we are happy to advise on the optimal time of year to ensure that you get the most from your visit.

 How long is the visit?

-Primary school visits are usually 10am to 2.30pm with session timings varying for secondary groups, but usually 9.30am to 4pm.
+Primary school visits are usually 10am to 2.30pm.
+Secondary school visits are usually 9.30am to 4pm.
 Your day will be tailored to your school and students’ needs.
-For Young Wilders and Nature & Wonder groups, we always allow time for nature walks and activities with a short mid-morning break and a lunch break.

 Accessibility

-Wilder Doddington aims to make our educational facilities and activities as accessible as possible.
+Wilder Doddington aims to make our learning facilities and activities as accessible as possible.
 When developing your school trip, we will be able to discuss individual school and student needs.

 What to wear